EliasRanz/docker-spaceengineers/README.md

 - ✅ Signed container images with cosign
 - 🐧 Runs on Linux with Wine

+## Documentation

+- 📋 [SERVER-STATUS.md](SERVER-STATUS.md) - How to check if your server is running and troubleshooting
+- ⚙️ [CONFIGURATION.md](CONFIGURATION.md) - Complete environment variable reference

 ## Why?

 I wanted to have a more cleaner docker container with less dependencies (integrate sesrv-script parts instead of wget the whole script) and a little more configuration through composer files.